arifakkas/realEstateAgent/README.md

 -> Iterator pattern to parse arraylists of customers and estates

--> Facade Pattern to improve visuality on main class
+-> Command pattern to combine and to decrease coupling